guibla236/twitter-sniffer/README.md

 	2. In the Authentication Tokens section, generate the Access Token and Access Token Secret.
 Save them in the same file separed in lines.
 	3. The final result must be a auth.key file in the working directory (the one from which main.py is being executed) with 4 lines: in the first one is the API Key, the second has the API Key Secret, the third has the Access Token and the last one has the Access Token Secret.

-5-If the execution prints an 401 error, the auth.key file has some errors.
+5. If the execution prints an 401 error, the auth.key file has some errors.
 Check if the copied keys are right and check there is not spaces or line break in the file (all that things will be detected and can be the root of the error).

 This section was created with information from the [Twitter Documentacion](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/quick-start).